The Thrill of the Hunt

 I ask you to consider this: why do men hunt?
 According to Michael Gervin and Kim Hill, “The role of men in hunter-gatherer societies has been subject to vigorous debate over the past 15 years.
 The proposal that men hunt wild game as a form of status signaling or “showing off” to provide reproductive benefits to the hunter challenges the traditional view that men hunt to provision their families.”
 They discuss this theory in their piece entitled Why do Men Hunt?
 A Re-evaluation of “Man the Hunter” and the Sexual Division of Labor.
 It makes sense to me, especially the showing off part.

-In her article in Esquire, Jeanne Marie Laskas notes that “… there is a thrill that these guys get when they are successful.
-It makes them feel cunning, smart, and very “manly.”
-Many guys need this exercise, they don’t want to totally lose touch with their masculinity, which is often partially defined by their lack of caring or concern for a poor little defenseless critter against a high powered, long – range rifle.
-But that’s another matter.”
-She probably doesn’t get invited to hunting camp much….but hats off to her for her observation that it makes men feel “cunning, smart and manly.”
+In his article in Esquire, --- notes that “… there is a thrill that these guys get when they are successful.
+It makes them feel cunning, smart, and very "manly."
+Many guys need this exercise, they don't want to totally lose touch with their masculinity, which is often partially defined by their lack of caring or concern for a poor little defenseless critter against a high powered, long - range rifle.
+But that's another matter.”
+He probably doesn’t get invited to hunting camp much….but hats off to him for his observation that it makes men feel “cunning, smart and manly.”
 It seems to me that the odds are stacked against Bambi here and I’m not so sure how cunning it is to sit in a tree freezing when you could be doing something better like….

 It’s in our genes.
 I can’t fight it and neither can you…